zukunft/zukunft.com/docs/code_functions_all.md

     \-- dsp_list
         \-- verb_list - display a list of elements: replaced b html->list
     \-- names_linked
-        \-- triple_list - @param string $back the back trace url for the undo functionality
+        \-- triple_list - @param array $url_arr the url vars of the calling page for the back link
     \-- tbl
         \-- triple_list - show all triples of the list as table row (ex display)
     \-- graph